When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 Rating scale examples are mostly made up of multiple-choice questions to gather in-depth responses for further analysis.

 Use a rating scale to associate a qualitative measure with a product’s key aspects.
-Some of the areas a rating scale comes in handy include evaluating the performance of:
+Some of the areas in a rating scale that come in handy include evaluating the performance of:

 In the coming section, we’ll take you through types of rating scales.